-Caprese Kabobs – An easy, no-cook, make-ahead and delicious appetizer for any party!
+Caprese kabobs are an easy, no-cook, make-ahead and delicious appetizer for any party!
 Your guests will love these bite-sized caprese skewers filled with fresh tomatoes, mozzarella, basil and balsamic glaze.

 I love the flavors in a classic caprese salad.
 They taste amazing together and are so fresh and delicious.
-That’s why I love to create different variations with caprese flavors, like these caprese skewers, caprese pasta, grilled caprese sandwich and caprese pizza.
+That’s why I love to create different variations with caprese flavors, like these fun skewers, caprese pasta, grilled caprese sandwich and caprese pasta salad.

 Caprese salad skewers

 These delicious caprese kabobs are a great appetizer idea for your next party!
-While I love the classic party appetizers like cheese balls, chips and dip and a charcuterie board, it’s fun to switch it up every now and then.
+While I love the classic party appetizers like cheese balls, veggie cups and a charcuterie board, it’s fun to switch it up every now and then.
 And these caprese skewers are the perfect way to do that!